interactiveaudiolab/ppgs/README.md

 Arguments
     audio_file
-        Path to audio file
+        The audio file
     output_file
-        Path to output file (ideally '.pt')
-    representation
-        The type of latents to use (e.g. Wav2Vec 2.0 Facebook = 'w2v2fb')
-    preprocess_only
-        Shortcut to just doing preprocessing for the given representation checkpoint
-        Path to the checkpoint to use
+        The .pt file to save PPGs
+    checkpoint
+        The checkpoint file
     gpu
-        The gpu to use for preprocessing
+        The index of the GPU to use for inference
 """
 ```